 Production of boxing gloves

 Initially, with the help of patterns and a press, leather or imitation leather is cut into several parts, from which it is necessary to assemble a complete structure.
-All parts are sewn into one glove using strong Dacron threads.
+All pieces are sewn into one glove using strong Dacron threads.

-Then the almost finished glove is turned inside out and stuffed with special fillers.
-Basically, the fillers of good boxing gloves are three-layered.
-The first layer is located directly under the impact surface, usually it is of low density, its task is to absorb the impact.
+The fillers of suitable boxing gloves are three-layered.
+The first layer is located directly under the impact surface.
+Usually, it is low density; its task is to absorb the impact.

-After it has been stuffed and filed, it is sent to the test shop for inspection.
-There they selectively take several units from the batch and check them for the strength of the seams, the correctness of the shape and safety for the athlete’s hands and joints.
+After it has been loaded and filed, it is sent to the test shop for inspection.
+There they selectively take several units from the batch and check them for the strength of the seams, the correctness of the shape, and safety for the athlete’s hands and joints.

 What kind of stuffing does boxing gloves have?

-Since their appearance 70 years ago, polymer foams have begun to gain popularity in almost all areas of production due to their shock-absorbing, absorbent, thermoplastic and many other useful properties.
+Since their appearance 70 years ago, polymer foams have begun to gain popularity in almost all production areas due to their shock-absorbing, absorbent, thermoplastic, and many other valuable properties.

 The modulus of elasticity determines how evenly and how effectively the impact energy is extinguished.
-And the breaking voltage module determines whether the stuffing will crumble and break through over time or not.
+And the breaking voltage module determines whether the stuffing will crumble and break through overtime or not.

-Another important aspect of foam is the structure of cells.
-Foams are open-cell and closed-cell.
-The former absorb moisture, the latter do not.
-From a practical point of view, this means literally the following for us – foam with an open cell structure located on the inner surface of the packing will absorb moisture and will quickly become an excellent environment for stinky bacteria.
+The former absorbs moisture; the latter does not.
+From a practical point of view, this means the following for us – foam with an open-cell structure located on the inner surface of the packing will absorb moisture and quickly become an excellent environment for stinky bacteria.

-- Molded packing, also known as IMF, MM, MIM, etc. The essence of all these abbreviations consists in the description of the method of manufacturing the stuffing, and not in the name of the polymer foam base.
+Molded packing, also known as IMF, MM, MIM, etc. The essence of all these abbreviations is the description of the method of manufacturing the stuffing and not in the name of the polymer foam base.

-A glove with such a padding has a characteristic spherical shape, provides a mediocre sense of contact and makes it difficult to clench the fist.
+A glove with padding has a characteristic spherical shape, provides a mediocre sense of contact, and makes it difficult to clench the fist.
 That’s probably why it is mainly used in AIBA gloves.

 The more layers it uses, the more inflexible it becomes.
 As a rule, multilayer gaskets are thinner, which is why the requirements for shock-absorbing properties in them become sharper.

 What material is used on the outside of boxing gloves?

-Although now modern technologies allow you to create high-quality artificial leather, not inferior to natural, and in some cases even superior.
+Although now modern technologies allow you to create high-quality synthetic leather, not inferior to natural, and in some cases even superior.
 At the same time, the price of gloves will be lower.